 The Siberian Husky is a medium size breed supremely equipped to live in northern climates.
 The original Siberian Huskies were bred by the Chukchi People in north-eastern Siberia, Russia.
 Their thick, double coat keeps them well insulated in the coldest of climates, and their markings and masks make them a striking and beautiful animal.
 Their thick double coats range from black and white, red and white, gray and white, as well as pure white (and with blue eyes, a stunning combination).

-Siberian Huskies are also a very talkative breed, and most likely you'll hear one howling, or singing, before you find one barking.
+Siberian Huskies are also a very talkative, and most likely you'll hear one howling, or singing, before you find one barking.
 Ours talks to us every night, almost as though he's telling us about his day.

-Being very smart, single minded and resourceful, they can be very capable escape artists.
+Huskies are smart, single minded and very resourceful, which means they are excellent escape artists.
 Most Husky owners have crater fields, rather than gardens, and if bored and confined, most likely they'll find a way to dig, chew, climb or jump over their confinement.

 And of course their real job, should their owner decide they need to earn their keep, is to pull a sled.
 Huskies were "born to run" and run they will if they are ever left off leash, or out of the confines of a fenced in yard.
 They are ideally suited to run, all day long if need be, and trained to do so.
 Their metabolism adjusts to the demands of their environment, and their intelligence makes them attentive, and resouceful, two ideal sled dogs traits.